THE SITUATION ANALYSIS

 - How should the campaign book be organized?

 - Now that we’re putting the book together, some of the content seems repetitive.
-Do we have to include everything?
+Do we include it twice?

-Over the course of the semester, you’ve been developing each of these sections separately, then bringing them together as an agency.
-You’re finding now that there’s redundant information in some of your sections.
-You should only include it once — so, for example, take the stakeholder and public opinion analysis out of the situation analysis and move it to the public relations and promotions section.
+Over the semester, you’ve been developing each of these sections separately and then bringing them together as an agency.
+You’re finding now that there’s redundant or repetitive information in some of your sections.
+You should refine it so, for example, details of the stakeholder and public opinion analysis are taken out of the situation analysis, where they might be covered briefly to set the strategic stage, and moved to the public relations and promotions section, structuring the PR and promotions tactics.

 - How long should the campaign book be?